Derived categories of coherent sheaves and motives

 Suppose, one has a fully faithful functor $F:\db{X}\to\db{Y}$ between derived categories of coherent sheaves of two smooth projective varieties $X$ and $Y$ of dimension $n$ and $m$ respectively.
 Any such functor has a right adjoint $F^*$ by \cite{BV}, and by Theorem 2.2 from \cite{Or1} (see also \cite[3.2.1]{Or2}) the functor $F$ can be represented by an object on the product $X\times Y,$ i.e. $F\cong\Phi_{\A},$ where $\Phi_{\A}=\bR p_{2*}(p^*_1(-)\stackrel{\bL}{\otimes}\A)$ for some $\A\in\db{X\times Y}.$ With any functor of the form $\Phi_{\A}:{\db{X}}\to{\db{Y}}$ one can associate an element $a\in A^*(X\times Y, \QQ)$ by the following rule

 where $\td_X$ and $\td_Y$ are Todd classes of the varieties $X$ and $Y.$ The cycle $a$ has a mixed type.
-Let us consider its decomposition on the components $a=a_0+\cdots+a_{n+m},$ where index is the codimension of a cycle on $X\times Y.$ Each component $a_q$ induces a map of motives
+Let us consider its decomposition into components $a=a_0+\cdots+a_{n+m},$ where index is the codimension of a cycle on $X\times Y.$ Each component $a_q$ induces a map of motives